baekhwo/ticker_or_name_analyzer/readme.md

 ----
 Skip the 200-page SEC filings!

-Just type a stock ticker like NVDA or Nvidia → get AI-powered insights from the latest 10-K/10-Q in a second supported with the most recent articles.
+Just type a stock name or ticker NVDA or Nvidia → get AI-powered insights from the latest 10-K/10-Q in a second supported with the most recent articles.

 ----